ibm-cloud-docs/watsonxdata/sync_optimizer_meta.md

    ```
    {: codeblock}

-4. Run the following command to manually register the metastore properties of catalog in the **Query Optimizer** {{ site.data.keyword.undata_short }} the legacy metastore type `watsonx-data` for both Hive and Iceberg catalogs:
+4. Run the following command to manually register the metastore properties of a catalog in the **Query Optimizer** using the legacy metastore type `watsonx-data` for both Hive and Iceberg catalogs:

    ```bash
    ExecuteWxdQueryOptimizer 'CALL SYSHADOOP.REGISTER_EXT_METASTORE('<CATALOG_NAME>', '<ARGUMENTS>', ?, ?)';